felias-fogg/dw-link/docs/intro.md

 ## Other debugging approaches for classic ATtinys and ATmegaX8s

-While dw-link is (unsurprisingly) one of my preferred open source solution for debugging classic tiny AVRs and ATmegaX8s, there are a number of other possible approaches.
+While dw-link is (unsurprisingly) one of my preferred open source solution for debugging classic tiny AVRs and ATmegaX8s, there are a number of other possible solutions.

 [Bloom](https://bloom.oscillate.io/) is not a hardware debugger, but it is a pretty extensive implementation of a gdbserver for almost all AVR MCUs using the Microchip hardware debuggers.
 The only drawback is that it runs only under Linux.
 Similarly, [avarice](https://github.com/avrdudes/avarice) is another such gdbserver.
 Recently, I added another gdbserver to the mix, which is written in Python: [dw-gdbserver](https://github.com/felias-fogg/dw-gdbserver).